Mickey Mouse universe: Minnie's other nieces

-Donald Duck family
+Donald Duck's family

-Della Duck

-Della Duck is the younger twin sister of Donald Duck and the mother of his nephews Huey, Dewey, and Louie Duck, Della is famous for her less temperamental personality compared to Donald and adventurous spirit, and as a female adventurer.
-Della first appear in 1937.
+Huey, Dewey, and Louie

+Huey, Dewey, and Louie Duck are Donald's mischief-making nephews who provoke Donald with his famous temper.
+They first appeared in 1937.

 Scrooge McDuck

-Scrooge Mcduck is Donald's wealthy uncle who is the richest duck in the world.
+Scrooge McDuck is Donald's wealthy uncle.
 He lives in the city of Duckburg and is of Scottish descent.
 Scrooge first appeared in 1947.

+He is best known for diving into his pool of money, a recurring gag in the DuckTales series.

 Ludwig Von Drake

 Ludwig Von Drake is Donald's eccentric uncle who is a resident scientist, lecturer, and psychiatrist.
 He was introduced in 1961, as part of Walt Disney's NBC television special.

-Huey, Dewey, and Louie

-Huey, Dewey, and Louie are Donald's Mischief making nephews who provokes Donald with his famous temper.
-They first appeared in 1937.

-Daisy Duck family
+Goofy's family

-April, May, and June

-April, May, and June are Daisy's niece who are the female counterparts of Donald's nephews Huey, Dewey, and Louie.
-They first appeared in 1952.

-Goof family
+Max Goof

+Max Goof (also known as "Goofy Junior" in 1950s short films) is Goofy's teenage son.
+He is a protagonist of the Goof Troop TV series (1992–1993) and of the feature film A Goofy Movie and its sequel An Extremely Goofy Movie.
+He has also made a few comics appearances, most of which were based on the TV series.